Pettigo: Population

-For the purpose of data collection the Census of Ireland regards Pettigo as three separate electoral divisions, Pettigo (396), Grousehall (76) and Templecarn (128), giving a total population of 600 as of 2011.
+For the purpose of data collection, the Census of Ireland regards the Pettigo area as three separate electoral divisions, Pettigo (396), Grousehall (76) and Templecarn (128), with a total population of 600 in 2011.
+The portion of the village in County Fermanagh was recorded as having a population of 63, in the 2011 census.

-Preliminary results from the 2016 Census gives the three Electoral Divisions a total population of 590.
+The population of the village has decreased in recent years.
+The preliminary results from the 2016 census gave the three electoral divisions a total population of 590 and the results of the 2022 census gave the three Electoral Divisions a total population of 557.
+The 2021 census for the portion of the village in Co.
+Fermanagh gave a population of 76.

 Economy

 Once a thriving market village on the Enniskillen and Bundoran Railway, the village suffered from partition in 1922, the closure of the railway in 1957 and from the closure of numerous cross-border roads by the British Army at the height of the Troubles in Northern Ireland.
-The latter had the effect of cutting Pettigo off from much of its rural hinterland in counties Fermanagh and Tyrone.
-In recent years economic prospects have improved with the reopening of many of the cross-border roads, improving access for tourists and locals alike.
+The latter cut Pettigo off from much of its rural hinterland in counties Fermanagh and Tyrone.
+In recent years, economic prospects have improved with the reopening of many of the cross-border roads, improving access for tourists and locals alike.

 Agriculture, particularly the rearing of sheep and cattle, forms the mainstay of the local economy.
 The quality of the local land (marshy, with much blanket bog) renders it largely unsuitable for grain crops.
 There are also expansive forestry plantations in the surrounding townlands, owned and operated by Coillte Teoranta, the Republic's Forestry Service.
-Many of the plantations occupy land unsuitable for other commercial uses, or where peat extraction has been completed, leaving poor quality thin soil cover behind.
-The Sitka Spruce and Lodgepole Pine softwood varieties comprise 90% of the canopy.
+Many of the plantations occupy land unsuitable for other commercial uses or where peat extraction has been completed, leaving poor quality thin soil cover behind.
+The Sitka spruce and lodgepole pine softwood varieties comprise 90% of the canopy.

-Pettigo has traditionally been the 'gateway' to St. Patrick's Purgatory, a Christian pilgrimage site, situated on an island in Lough Derg.
+Pettigo has traditionally been the gateway to St. Patrick's Purgatory, a Christian pilgrimage site, situated on an island in Lough Derg.
 During the mid-late 20th century, the popularity of the pilgrimage brought a significant boost to the local economy as tens of thousands of pilgrims from all over Ireland and abroad travelled through the village on their way to and from Lough Derg.
 Although the popularity of the pilgrimage has dwindled in recent years, it is still an important driver of tourism in the area.